LIB410-Spring2023/group-3/pages/dmp.md

 ## Dissemination:
 The project team thought it necessary to make as much relevant data as possible publicly available.
 For this reason, we have both the Collection Builder Website, and its back end on Github available to the public.
 On both, we have the data itself, metadata and metadata application profile available.
 As a result of using Collection Builder, an open source collection tool, all of the code responsible for building the Asian Heritage in Oregon Throughout History website is available to the public.
 ## Rights:
 It was important for the members of the team to ensure that we were adhering to all US Copyright law.
 For this reason, many of our objects fall within the public domain as they were created prior to 1929.
 For objects that were not a part of the public domain, we made sure that their use in our digital collection was permitted.
 In the case of an undetermined copyright we made sure to do our due diligence to make sure that we weren’t violating US Copyright law.
 If we were unsure about the copyright status of an object we made sure to reach out to the collections that the objects were housed in to ensure that their use was permitted.
 ## Privacy, Security, Public Access:
 Due to the age and content of most of our objects, there weren’t many concerns of privacy or security.
 We did however double check to make sure that we were not including any compromising or unwanted information within our objects.
 To the best of our knowledge, there are no violations of privacy or security within our collection.
 ## Data Storage and Preservation of Access:

 Our objects have four copies, to ensure security in having multiple back ups.
 Our group stored objects in Cloud based softwares including: Google drive, DropBox, Github and Sharepoint.
 Regarding Preservation of Access we used a tool called the Wayback time Machine to archive and conserve the links to our objects.
 Allowing for audiences being able to access how the embedded links looked originally, as we were archiving these objects for thematic digital collection.
 With data sustainability in mind we also ensured all our objects were converted to jpegs to ensure quality of these images for the long run and avoiding degradation of image quality from use.

+## Appendix: